 Rules of posting to this thread

-To ensure that all posts in this topic remain constructive (pun intended) and helpful, here are some general guidelines to adhere to:
+To ensure that all posts to this topic remain constructive (pun intended) and helpful, here are some general guidelines to adhere to:

 Example post: